Nachasic/rtrackr/README.md

 ===
 *Personal productivity tracker*

-Allows user to track their activity across open window and browser tabs and classify the time spent as *Productive*, *Leisure* or *Neutral* time.
+Allows user to track their activity across open windows and browser tabs and classify the time spent as *Productive*, *Leisure* or *Neutral* time.

 ### Roadmap
 ---